Roxy Music (album): Production and cover art

 The band had been rehearsing and re-working the songs for a couple of months before they finally found a recording place, after which the entire album was recorded in the space of a single week.
 This was necessary because there was no record deal as yet, and their managers at EG were financing the sessions themselves, paying £5,000 in recording fees.
 The album was produced by King Crimson's lyricist Peter Sinfield, who had recently left that band.
 In May 1972, a few weeks after the recording sessions, a contract was signed with Island Records and in June the album was released.

 The band's penchant for glamour was showcased both in the lyrics and in the 1950s-style album cover.
-The photographer Karl Stoecker shot the cover, featuring model Kari-Ann Muller, who later married Chris Jagger, brother of Mick Jagger (a stylised portrait of Kari-Ann Muller also graces the cover of Mott the Hoople's 1974 album The Hoople).
+The photographer Karl Stoecker shot the cover, featuring model Kari-Ann Moller, who later married Chris Jagger, brother of Mick Jagger (a stylised portrait of Kari-Ann Moller also graces the cover of Mott the Hoople's 1974 album The Hoople).
+After Brexit, when Moller was stopped by immigration officials while traveling under her Norwegian passport, Jagger uploaded the Roxy Music cover in support of his wife's application to remain in the UK.

 The album was dedicated to Susie, a drummer who auditioned for Roxy Music in the early days.